Division of Student Affairs

 B150, Lower Level, E. H. Hereford University Center · Box 19350 · 817-272-0556 · www.uta.edu/studentgovernance

-Student Governance is dedicated to providing a medium for students to voice their concerns and opinions.
-By serving as the voice of the student body, Student Congress and the Graduate Student Senate provide student representation on various university committees and have the opportunity to represent the student perspective on a variety of campus issues.
+Student Governance is dedicated to providing a medium for students to voice their concerns and opinions and hosts of UTA.
+By serving as the voice of the student body, Student Government and the Graduate Student Senate provide student representation on various university committees and have the opportunity to represent the student perspective on a variety of campus issues.

-Student Congress is UT Arlington's elected representative body for undergraduate and graduate students.
+Student Government is UTA's elected representative body for undergraduate and graduate students.
 Members work to implement change on campus, solicit concerns, and propose resolutions to solve problems.
 The group serves as the major link between students and the administration.
 In addition, the organization sponsors voter registration drives, supports the on-campus early voting polling site, and hosts various programs to solicit student feedback on a variety of campus issues.

 Lower Level, E.H.
 Hereford University Center · Box 19038 · 817-272-3661 · www.uta.edu/studentpubs and www.theshorthorn.com